Family Law

 • Leading a Dishonorable Life: A lifestyle that is persistently inconsistent with societal moral standards (e.g., professional gambling, prostitution).

-• Relative Ground: It is a relative ground.
+This is a relative ground.
 Simply proving the crime or lifestyle is not enough; it must also be proven that this situation has rendered the common life intolerable for the other spouse.

 4. Desertion / Abandonment (TCC Art.
 164)